-Oxford Industries, Inc. (the "Company") is a leading branded apparel company that designs, sources, markets and distributes products bearing the trademarks of its Tommy Bahama®, Lilly Pulitzer®, Southern Tide®, The Beaufort Bonnet Company® and Duck Head® lifestyle brands.
+Oxford Industries, Inc. (the "Company") is a leading branded apparel company that designs, sources, markets and distributes products bearing the trademarks of its portfolio of lifestyle brands: Tommy Bahama®; Lilly Pulitzer®; Johnny Was®; Southern Tide®; The Beaufort Bonnet Company®; and Duck Head®.
 The Company's products generally incorporate fabrics made of cotton, silk, linen, nylon, leather, tencel and other natural and man-made fibers, or blends of two or more of these materials.

 The Company's business strategy is to develop and market compelling lifestyle brands and products that evoke a strong emotional response from its target consumers.
 The Company distributes its lifestyle branded products primarily through direct to consumer channels, consisting of retail stores and ecommerce sites, as well as wholesale distribution channels.
-Each of the Company's brands has dedicated teams of designers who focus on that brand's consumers and products.
+Each of the Company's lifestyle brands has product development and design teams dedicated to that brand's consumers and products.

-During fiscal 2021, the Company's business was primarily operated through three operating groups: Tommy Bahama; Lilly Pulitzer; and Southern Tide.
-During fiscal 2021, Tommy Bahama, Lilly Pulitzer and Southern Tide represented 63%, 26% and 5%, respectively, of the Company's consolidated net sales.
+For most of fiscal 2022, the Company's business was primarily operated through three operating groups: Tommy Bahama; Lilly Pulitzer; and Emerging Brands.
+During fiscal 2022, Tommy Bahama, Lilly Pulitzer and Emerging Brands represented 62%, 24% and 8%, respectively, of the Company's consolidated net sales.